 All issuers in which the Fund invests are analysed and selected before acquisition on the basis of a predefined sustainability process.
-The proprietary ESGenius process provides a comprehensive ESG analysis of each issuer based on its specific ESG risk profile and the measures taken to mitigate these risks.
-Based on the results of this analysis, the ESGenius rating, only those issuers that achieve a score of at least 50 of 100 possible points are eligible for investment based on a best-in-class approach.
-This minimum score can be higher depending on the sector of the economy in which the issuer is active.
+The proprietary ESGenius process provides a comprehensive ESG analysis of each issuer.
+Based on the results of this analysis, the ESGenius rating, only those issuers that achieve a score of at least 70 of 100 possible points are eligible for investment based on a best-in-class approach.
 All issuers are also evaluated for violations of the Fund's exclusion criteria.
-This excludes at least half of the analysed issuers from the eligible universe of the Fund.
 The investment universe is assessed for compliance with these criteria at least once per quarter and updated as needed.
 Compliance with the eligible investment universe is verified daily.
 Securities from issuers that no longer meet the sustainability criteria of the Fund are sold while protecting Unit-holder interests.